ryjen/ryjen.github.io/content/resume/index.md

 <h4>Problem</h4>
 <p>The company required extra hands in maintaining existing products and developing future ones</p>
 <h4>Action</h4>
-<p>In my short tenure, was able to quickly adapt to the different working environment using virtual machine sandboxing, time tracking applications and vim.
+<p>During my short stay I quickly adapt to the different technical working environment using virtual machine sandboxing, time tracking applications and vim.
 Assisted in a research project in probing the internet to collect data on services.
 Ported a perl prototype of a next gen distributed product to binary C. </p>
 <h4>Result</h4>
 <p>
 Improved main product stability with progress on two research projects.
 Successfully met all probation work.